 I have a confession.
 I’m a sleep hacker.
 It started when I was old enough to read by flashlight, which happened shortly after I learned to read at 18 months) and began using a flashlight to read at night.
 Reading was always more fun than sleeping.

 Delayed sleep + Quasi-multiphasic

 Driven by the unnatural setup of a high school schedule, I’d sleep 3-4 hours at night (3-6am), then arrive at school so exhausted that I was famous for taking a nap in almost every class.
 That meant an additional 1.5 hours of sleep, broken in to 15 minute naps spread across 6 periods.
-I got away with this because I graduated #2 in my class so could ignore teacher complaints about sleeping through slow lectures.
+I got away with this because I graduated #2 in my class, so I could ignore teacher complaints about sleeping through slow lectures.
 But on Friday and Saturday, I’d sleep 10-12 hours, so my weekly average was between 6.5 and 7.3 hours of sleep per day.
 Not efficient and not very healthy.
 There’s also evidence that people under 20 need extra sleep.
 I also stupidly used Coke (the bubbly kind) for alertness.

 At university, I decided to follow my circadian rhythm, assuming I actually had one left.
 I naturally found that when class schedules allowed, I stayed up until 6am, then slept until 11am or noon.
 4-6 hours per night was a slight improvement, and it was slightly more efficient because no one else was awake.
 But it didn’t really save a lot of time, and probably didn’t help with alertness either.
 Sleeping in on weekends also didn’t help my average very much.
 I didn’t quantify alertness then but I believe it was declining.
 Coffee for alertness in the morning.

 Radically reduced sleep experiment 1